Moocow9m/PostMarketOS-Samsung-I927/README.md

 # PostMarketOS-Samsung-I927
-Data related to the Samsung-I927 PMOS attempt
+This repo will contain data related to the Samsung-I927 PMOS attempt